MARKET INSIGHTS

 Oakville

-The average price for a freehold property during the month of August was $1,738,500, up nearly $50,000 from July and up 3.8% when compared to August 2022, when the average price was $1.68 million.
-Units sold were up 1.7% as compared to August 2022.
-Days on market were at 18 (no change from July) and properties sold for 98% of the listed price, on average.
-There were 376 active listings at the end of August, up 8% from the 349 listings at the end of July.
+The average price for a freehold property during the month of January was $1,630,186, down approximately $22,000 from December ($1,652,143) and down just over $50,000 from January 2024, when the average price was $1,681,674.
+Units sold (86) were down 9.5% compared to January 2024 (95).
+Days on market were at 33 (down from 39 in December) and properties sold for 97% of the listed price, on average.
+There were 446 active listings at the end of January, up 16% from the 385 listings at the end of December.

 Click here to view the Oakville sales and inventory spreadsheet